Steak Pizzaiola

 Steak pizzaiola in a skillet with a wooden spoon.

 This beloved dish features tender sirloin strip steak simmered in a robust pizzaiola sauce, creating a cozy and comforting meal that reminds me of our little family dinners back in Rome.
 It’s simple to prepare, combining juicy, seared steak with a delicious tomato sauce that pairs perfectly with nice crusty bread and a crisp salad.
-My family adores this recipe, and it’s become a part of our meal rotation.
 Ready in just 30 minutes, this protein-packed entrée captures the essence of authentic steak pizzaiola and will always satisfy your cravings for an Italian feast!

 For a twist on the traditional, you can also make versions of pizzaiola chicken, similar to my mom’s saucy chicken recipe, to enjoy a different yet equally delicious meal.